Autodesk Affiliate Program | Frequently Asked Questions

 Yes, please share your promotional methods with us when you apply (social media, email, etc.)

-Affiliates can sell AutoCAD, AutoCAD LT, Inventor, 3ds Max, Maya, Mudbox, and more.
+Affiliates can sell AutoCAD, AutoCAD LT, Inventor, Civil 3D, 3ds Max, Maya, Mudbox, and more.

 No. You only earn commission on the net price of the product after discounts are applied and not on the tax and shipping cost.

-The Commission Factory website is a great resource where you can find answers to many of your questions.
+The CJ Affiliate website is a great resource for answers to many of your questions.

-To learn about new program features and get up-to-date performance reporting, log into your Affiliate account.
-If you can't find the answer to your questions, you can e-mail us at: affiliate.team@autodesk.com.
+To learn about new program features and get up-to-date performance reporting, log into your publisher account.
+If you can't find the answer to your questions, you can email us at: affiliate.team@autodesk.com

-Technical issues and questions should be directed to Commission Factory using the "Contact Us" form on the Commission Factory site.
+Direct technical issues and questions to CJ Affiliate using the "Contact Us" tool in the CJ interface.

+Watch the tutorials below to give you a high-level understanding of the platform and tools.

 Do you need additional assets, product information, or do you have questions on how to promote Autodesk?